-Hand-held radios are generally dual-band FM radios good for radio to radio contact and accessing one of the Repeaters in our areas for good reliable contacts across hundreds of kilometres.
+Hand-held radios can be either single or dual-band FM radios good for radio-to-radio contact and accessing one of the Repeaters in our areas for good reliable contacts across hundreds of kilometres.
 These radios can also be used for connecting to the internet for contacts anywhere in Australia or around the World.
 They typically provide around 5 watts of output power and can be connected to mobile or much larger base station antennas to extend their local reach and get much better performance from their lower power.
 Hand-held radios can be purchased for as little as $150 or less and are an ideal way to initially get onto the Amateur Bands.

-A HF Mobile is a very versatile radio allowing communication on several High Frequency (HF) bands.
-They put out higher power than FM radios and operate on Single Side Band (SSB) and require a 12 volt power supply.
+HF Mobile is a very versatile radio allowing communication on several High Frequency (HF) bands.
+They put out higher power than FM radios and operate on Single Side Band (SSB) and some on AM and require a 12-volt power supply.
 There are hundreds of antennas that can be purchased or, ideally, homemade that will enable these radios to be used for long-distance communications around Australia and the World.
-Some mobile HF radios include VHF/UHF FM capabilities making them very versatile and make an ideal home station.
+Some mobile HF radios include VHF/UHF FM capabilities making them very versatile and making an ideal home station.

 HF base stations provide the most functionality and power for radio communications.
 Base stations are just that, radios to be used in a dwelling.

 They are larger due to the additional internal circuitry and are powered either by 240v AC or a 12-volt power supply.
 There are many accessories available for base stations including base microphones, speakers, amplifiers, etc. These radios can also be connected to a computer to access even further functionality, ease of radio programming, and interfacing with third-party software.
 Their power output is typically around 100 watts though some are higher.
 With a good antenna, these radios are a lot of fun to use and hard to beat!